gustavoguichard/string-ts/README.md

 This function is a strongly-typed counterpart of `String.prototype.replace`.

-_Warning: this is a partial implementation as we don't support Regex._
+_Warning: this is a partial implementation, as we don't fully support Regex.
+Using a RegExp lookup will result in a loose typing._

 ```ts
 import { replace } from 'string-ts'